Lancaster Canal: Operation

 Under railway ownership, the canal was well-maintained, particularly because it carried coal from Preston to Kendal Gas Works, which had been built in 1824 on land bought from the canal company.
 This traffic amounted to between 6500 and 7500 long ton each year, and there was no railway access to the gas works.
-The canal had always suffered problems with leakage due to limestone fissures in the bed, and in 1939 the London, Midland and Scottish Railway, who by then owned the canal, obtained an Act to close the first 0.5 mi section at Kendal.
+The canal had always suffered problems with leakage due to limestone fissures in the bed, and the London, Midland and Scottish Railway, who by then owned the canal, obtained the London Midland and Scottish Railway Act 1939 (2 & 3 Geo.
+6. c. xxviii) which authorised them to close the first 0.5 mi section at Kendal.
 By 1941–42, the section north of the gas works was unused and was closed because of leakage.
-The railway then attempted to close the whole canal in 1944, along with several others in their ownership, but opposition in the House of Lords resulted in the Lancaster Canal being removed from the scope of the Act.
+The railway then attempted to close the whole canal in 1944, along with several others in their ownership, but opposition in the House of Lords resulted in the Lancaster Canal being removed from the scope of that act.
 Coal traffic to the gas works was transferred to road vehicles in 1944, and the canal carried its final commercial traffic in 1947.